Scarabol/rock-raiders-web/README.md

 - Two buttons in priority list can be hovered/pressed/released at the same time
 - Use pro-meshes to render high-detail walls in first person and shoulder view
 - Bats don't appear in flocks
+- Middle wheel meshes of small digger do not rotate after engine upgrade

+### Authentic

 - Surface object pointer in tutorials removes surface highlight color as in original

 ## Technical Debt